Victor Leung

 September 18, 2022

-Today, I am going to demonstrate how to use Virtual Private Cloud (VPC) services to setting up a three-tier architecture on Amazon Web Service (AWS).
-The architecture diagram below shows the setup, which is mainly divided into three layers.
+Today, I'm going to demonstrate how to use Virtual Private Cloud (VPC) services to set up a three-tier architecture on Amazon Web Services (AWS).
+Below is the architecture diagram that illustrates the setup, which is mainly divided into three layers.

 diagram1

 The first layer is the presentation layer.
-Users can directly access the public subnet through the gateway.
-The second layer is the logic layer, which mainly deals with business logic.
-In this layer, I put it on the private subnet to limit the access and put it behind the load balancer, which can be flexibly and horizontally expanded to handle different time periods with different traffic demands.
-The third layer is the data layer.
-In this private subnet, the MySQL database is deployed and only allowed access through the second layer.
-To improve availability, I deploy to two Availability Zones, and the database is backed up to the other Availability Zone, ensuring that in the event of a loss of one Availability Zone, application services can still be maintained.
+Users can directly access the public subnet via the gateway.
+The second layer is the logic layer, which primarily deals with business logic.
+This layer resides in a private subnet to limit access and sits behind a load balancer.
+The load balancer enables flexible and horizontal scaling to handle varying traffic demands at different times.
+The third layer is the data layer, which houses a MySQL database in a private subnet.
+Access is only permitted through the second layer.
+To enhance availability, I've deployed the architecture across two Availability Zones, and the database is backed up to the other zone.
+This ensures that if one Availability Zone fails, the application services will remain operational.

 diagram2